ANASDAVOODTK/Dbuz/README.md

 ## Problem Statements

+- No efficient and robust real time crowd monitering.
 - Users cannot track the exact location and timing of the bus.
-- No efficient and robust real time crowd monitering.
 - Sexual harassments in public transport remain largely unreported.
-- Cashless transations.
+- Cashless transations in local public transportation.

 ## Solution
 Meet our product Dbuz.
 A smart, secure and streamlined transportation system.